 - PDU Session ID is involved as new Analytics Filtering Information.

-- The NWDAF is required to collect more input data from UPF or OAM for Redundant Transmission Experience Analytics, as described in the following table, in addition to what is specified in the Table 6.13.2-1 of TS 23.288 [5].
+- The NWDAF is required to collect more input data from UPF or OAM or SMF for Redundant Transmission Experience Analytics, as described in the following table, in addition to what is specified in the Table 6.13.2-1 of TS 23.288 [5].